Dr. Courtney Simons is an Assistant Professor at the Lake Campus. He teaches classes in biology with an empahsis in food science and nutrition.

 Ph.
-D., Cereal Science.
-North Dakota State University, Fargo, ND.
-August 2013
+D., Cereal Science, North Dakota State University, Fargo, ND (2013)

-B. S., Food Science.
-North Dakota State University, Fargo, ND.
-December 2009
+B. S., Food Science, North Dakota State University, Fargo, ND (2009)

 - Simons, C. W., Hall, C. and Biswas, A. 2016.
 Characterization of Pinto Bean High-Starch Fraction after Air-Classification and Extrusion.
 J Food Process Preserv.
-DOI:10.1111/jfpp.13254
+Doi:10.1111/jfpp.13254

 - Simons, C. W., Hunt-Schmidt, E., Simsek., Hall, and C. Biswas, A. 2014.
 Texturized Pinto Bean Protein Fortification in Straight Dough Bread Formulation.
 Plant Foods Hum Nutr.
 69(1)

 - Simons, C. W., Hall, C., Tulbek, M., Mendis, M., Heck, T., and Ogunyemi, S. 2014.
-Characterization and Acceptability of Pinto, Navy and Black Beans.
-J. Sci. of Food and Agric.
+Characterization and acceptability of extruded pinto, navy and black beans.
+Journal of the Science of Food and Agriculture.
 DOI: 10.1002/jsfa.6948

 - Simons, C. W., Hall, C. and Tulbek, M. 2012.
 Effect of Extruder Screw Speed on Physical Properties and In Vitro Starch Hydrolysis of Pinto, Navy, Red and Black Bean Extrudates.
 Cereal Chem.
 89(3):176–181